Healthcare Providers/First Responders

 The workshop trainings provide continuing education for dementia and safety concerns, which are required by the state, while providing quality, hands-on approach dementia care training that is valuable to the staff and to each person who is living with dementia.

-For those Healthcare Professionals interested in registering for the Certified Dementia Practitioner Seminar, please refer to the CDP tab on this website for individual registration.
+For Healthcare Professionals interested in registering for the Certified Dementia Practitioner Seminar, please refer to the CDP tab on this website for individual registration.

 If your company would like to sponser the CDP seminar for your healthcare employees as a group, complete the contact form to request more information.